AI & Technology

 3. Personal adaptation layer — a fine-tuned model built specifically from your typing history.
 This is the layer that catches your industry jargon, your abbreviations, how you greet people, how you end messages.

-A 2023 INTERSPEECH study found that personalized language models reduce word error rate by 36% relative compared to static background models.
-That's not a minor bump.
+A 2023 INTERSPEECH study found that personalized language models cut word error rate by 36% compared to static background models.
+Hence, Not a minor bump.
 That's the difference between a keyboard that actually feels like yours and one that constantly fights you.

-Most personalized AI keyboards update the adaptation layer continuously — every time you type, the model gets a little closer to you.
-The more you use it, the better it gets.
-CleverType does this entirely on your device, learning your patterns without ever sending your words to a server.
+Most personalized AI keyboards update that adaptation layer continuously — every time you type, the model edges a little closer to how you actually write.
+More use, better predictions.
+CleverType does this entirely on your device, so your words never touch a server.

 How Machine Learning Actually Learns Your Writing Style

-Here's where it gets interesting.
-How does a machine learning keyboard actually extract your "style"?
+Nonetheless, Here's where it gets interesting.
+Consequently, How does a machine learning keyboard actually extract your writing "style"?

 What the model learns from you: